Great Indian Peninsula Railway: Bombay to Calcutta

 Beyond Callian (present day Kalyan), the north-east main line proceeded over the Thull ghat to Bhosawal (present day Bhusawal).
 From Bhosawal, there was a bifurcation.
 One passed through great cotton districts of Akola (West Berar) and Oomravuttee (present day Amravati) and was extended up to Nagpore (present day Nagpur) and then to Raj-nandgaon in Drug district (Present day Durg).
 The other was extended up to Jubbulpore (present day Jabalpur) to connect with the Allahabad-Jubbulpore branch line of the East Indian Railway which had been opened in June 1867.
 Hence it became possible to travel directly from Bombay to Calcutta.

 The Howrah-Allahabad-Mumbai line was officially opened on 7 March 1870 and it was part of the inspiration for French writer Jules Verne's book Around the World in Eighty Days.
-Although, in the novel it is erroneously claimed that the line passes through Aurangabad (which is, again erroneously claimed as the capital of the Emperor Aurangzeb Alamgeer).
+Although, in the novel it is erroneously claimed that the line passes through Aurangabad (which is, again erroneously claimed as the capital of the Emperor Aurangzeb).
 At that time period, line had not reached Aurangabad but rather moved northward after reaching Bhusawal towards Jabalpur.
 At the opening ceremony, the Viceroy Lord Mayo concluded that "it was thought desirable that, if possible, at the earliest possible moment, the whole country should be covered with a network of lines in a uniform system".